 For centuries, wool of various breeds has been used to clothe, protect and adorn both people and places (remember that shaggy, terracotta-hued area rug you used to stack wooden blocks on at your gran’s house?
 Probably wool).

-Sartorially, post-war era fashion designers recognised wool’s versatility, blending it with other fibres to create garments of multi-purpose—clothing of both function and aesthetic pleasure—compared to those which served a pre-war lifestyle.
+When it came to clothing a post-war era society, fashion designers often looked to wool for its versatility, blending it with other fibres to create garments of multi-purpose—clothing of both function and aesthetic pleasure—compared to those which served a pre-war lifestyle.